How to Apply to Take Courses Only (not seeking a degree)

 What You'll Need to Apply

 You'll want to have the following on hand when you fill out the Ivy Tech application.
-None of the documents are required, but uploading them when you apply can help you start classes as soon as possible.

 Email address – personal email is preferred

 Ivy Tech campus you’d like to attend

 Also, if applicable:

 High school or equivalency: school name and graduation date